Asterisk4Magisk/Xray4Magisk/README.md

 - If you expect all Apps proxy by V2Ray with transparent proxy, just write a single number `0` in file `/data/v2ray/appid.list` .

-- If you expect all Apps proxy by V2Ray with transparent proxy EXCEPT specific Apps, just write down these Apps' uid in file `/data/v2ray/appid.list` fellowed by '#bypass'.
+- If you expect all Apps proxy by V2Ray with transparent proxy EXCEPT specific Apps, just write down these Apps' uid in file `/data/v2ray/appid.list` fellowed by `#bypass`.

 - Transparent proxy won't take effect until the V2Ray service start normally and file `/data/v2ray/appid.list` is not empty.